Dr Allen - Retirement

 It is a big change from being a busy GP to a retired one but your good wishes have made it so much easier.

 New Prescription Service

-We are changing our prescription service with effect from 7 October 2013.
-The new service will link directly with the clinical system and patients who have registered with the new service will be able to gain direct access to a populated list of their current repeat prescription medication.
+We have changed our prescription service.
+The new service links directly with the clinical system and patients who have registered with it will be able to gain direct access to a populated list of their current repeat prescription medication.

 If you would like to register with the new system please ask at Reception.
 You will need to bring proof of identification with you, preferably photo ID, in order that you may be allocated a computer generated User Name and Password.
 This will be confidential and unique to each user.

 All online prescription service users will access the new system to request repeat medication.

 Please only use the prescription service for requesting medication that you have on CURRENT REPEAT PRESCRIPTION.
 If you need to request a medication that is not on your repeat template, or a change to the dosage of a medication that you currently take, you will need to arrange to speak with or see your usual GP for an appointment.